grpc/proposal/A30-xds-v3.md

 Note that this means that there will not be a way to configure the client to use different transport versions for the two protocols.
-In the future, if this becomes a problem, we can make use of `transport_api_version` field being added in https://github.com/envoyproxy/envoy/pull/11754 to specify the transport version of LRS.
-However, since this field will exist only in xDS v3, this would still not provide a clean way to specify use of LRS v3 while using xDS v2.
+In the future, if this becomes a problem, we can make use of `transport_api_version` field being added in https://github.com/envoyproxy/envoy/pull/11754 and https://github.com/envoyproxy/envoy/pull/11824 to specify the transport version of LRS.

 Just as with xDS, the LRS client will parse responses as v3, regardless of which version of the transport protocol is being used.